pcrodrigues0/devices-api/readme.md

     ```bash
     npm run migration:run
     ```
-2. To rever the migration use:
+2. To revert the migration use:
     ```bash
     npm run migration:revert
     ```